-- (1) Based on Sproule’s December 31, 2020 forecast prices and costs.
-The forecast of commodity prices used in the Sproule Report can be found at www.sproule.com.
+- (1) Based on Sproule’s December 31, 2021 forecast prices and costs.
+Sproule’s commodity price forecasts as of December 31, 2021, which were used in the Sproule Report, can be found at sproule.com/price-forecast/.

 - (2) Estimated future net revenues are stated without any provision for interest costs, other debt service charges or general and administrative expenses, and after deduction of royalties, estimated operating costs, estimated abandonment and reclamation costs and estimated future development costs.

 - (3) Estimated future net revenue, whether discounted or not, does not represent fair market value.

 - (4) Net present values of future net revenue after income taxes are estimated to approximate the before income tax values based on the estimated future revenues, available tax pools and future deductible expenses.

 - (5) Columns may not add due to rounding of individual items.

 Reconciliation of Company Gross Reserves Based on Forecast Prices and Costs(2)(3)

 |Drilling (Extensions and Improved Recovery(1))||1,485||857||2,342|

 |December 31, 2021||20,176||9,448||29,624|

 - (1) Reserves additions attributed to Infill Drilling, Improved Recovery and Extensions are combined and reported as “Extensions and Improved Recovery”.